iAnanich/gismeteo-news-scraping/README.md

 Project is writen on Python 3 (tested on 3.5).

-It have two spiders:
-* `news-list` - scrapes only new news from news' list (with urls) and saves their urls
-* `event` - scrapes full articles, which urls was scraped by `news-list` on latest job

-`event` spider saves items into Google Drive Sheet
+It have only one spider - `combine`.
+It scrapes urls (that weren't scraped yet), and then follows them and scrapes articles to Google Drive Sheet.

 #### Google API key